 As in my original article, I’m using 317 million as the population of the U.S., though for rough estimates sometimes I use a rounded 300 million.

 This page says, “An estimated 150,000 people in the United States are diagnosed with [s]pinocerebellar [a]taxia.”

 This is blatantly incorrect.
 A number of 16,000 may be reasonable for an upper estimate.
-I traced the Wikipedia entry to this sloppy edit by a rogue user on 2012-09-05:
+I traced the Wikipedia entry to this sloppy and error-filled edit by a rogue user on 2012-09-05:

 National Ataxia Foundation